- Academic Affairs

 BSCs are not fume hoods and should not be used for work with volatile chemicals or radioactive materials.
 If your biohazardous work requires the use of chemicals or radioactive materials, you must use a class II type B2 BSC that is also UL classified as a fume hood.
-Very few laboratories on the University campus have this type cabinet.
+Very few laboratories on the University campus have this type of cabinet.

-Clean Air Benches are not biological safety cabinets.
-Clean Air Benches provide only product protection through a unidirectional airflow toward the operator.
-These benches may not be used when handling cell culture materials or drug formulations, or when manipulating potentially infectious materials.
-These devices should not be used in research, biomedical or veterinary laboratories at the University.
+Clean air benches are not biological safety cabinets.
+Clean air benches provide only product protection through a unidirectional airflow toward the operator.
+These benches may not be used when handling cell culture materials or drug formulations or when manipulating potentially infectious materials.
+These devices should not be used in research, biomedical, or veterinary laboratories at the University.

-Open Flames in a BSC
+Open flames in a BSC

 Opens flames are not permitted in BSCs at the University of Maryland, Baltimore.
-The use of open flames, such as Bunsen burners, in a BSC disrupts the air flow in the cabinet which in turn compromises the protection of both the worker and the product.
-In addition, open flames can cause damage to the HEPA filter because the heat may melt the adhesive holding the HEPA filter together or if the flame is too large or ignites an ethanol wash bottle it could burn a hole in the filter.
+The use of open flames, such as Bunsen burners, in a BSC disrupts the air flow in the cabinet, which in turn compromises the protection of the worker and the product.
+In addition, open flames can cause damage to the HEPA filter because the heat may melt the adhesive holding the HEPA filter together, or if the flame is too large or ignites an ethanol wash bottle, it could burn a hole in the filter.
 An alternative to using an open flame is a sterilizing device called a Bacti-Cinerator.
 This device sterilizes using infrared heat and eliminates the need for an open flame or hazardous gas inside of the BSC.

-For more information, please visit: Bacti-Cinerator
+For more information, please visit Bacti-Cinerator.

 View ABSA’s paper on UV Lights

-Purchasing or Moving
+Purchasing or moving

 Before a Biosafety Cabinet is relocated, disposed of, or moved in any way, it must be decontaminated by B&V Testing.
 After decontamination, B&V will place a certification sticker on the cabinet, indicating that the cabinet has been decontaminated.
 The Biosafety Officer must then approve the location for the cabinet to be relocated.
 Once relocated, B&V must certify the cabinet in its new location.